madman38/wcofun-cli/README.md

 # wcofun-cli

+> [!WARNING]
+> wcofun-cli is no longer being maintained.
+> Thanks to everyone who used it!
+If you’re looking for something similar, check out [wco-dl](https://github.com/madman38/wco-dl).
+It is the new and better version of wcofun-cli.

 wcofun-cli is a tool to download cartoons from [WCOfun](https://www.wcofun.net/).
 This tool automates the process of fetching and downloading episodes for offline viewing.

 ## Setup and Installation